chebincarl/hexo/source/_posts/Level-of-Detail-LOD.md

 In Unity, you use the LOD Group component to set up LOD rendering for a GameObject.
 The images below demonstrate（演示） how the LOD levels change according to distance from the Camera.

+> Image 1: Camera at LOD 0 shows a large number of small triangles in the Mesh

 {% asset_img 1.png %}

-Image 1: Camera at LOD 0 shows a large number of small triangles in the Mesh

 Image 1 shows the first level, LOD 0.
 This level is the closest to the Camera, and therefore the most detailed LOD level.
 For example, many first-level LODs are active when the GameObject's height fills(填满) 50% or more of the screen’s height.

+> Image 2: Camera at LOD 1 shows the Mesh with far fewer triangles and they are much larger in size

 {% asset_img 2.png %}

-Image 2: Camera at LOD 1 shows the Mesh with far fewer triangles and they are much larger in size

 Image 2 shows the next level, LOD 1.
 This level is farther away from the Camera, and therefore is a lower LOD level.
 For example, many LOD Groups use three levels, where LOD 1 is active when the GameObject fills between 25% and 49% of the screen height, and LOD 2 is active when the GameObject fills less than 25% of the screen height.